-According to Gartner, more than 80% of the software we use will be SaaS by the end of 2020 (although we’re still not sure how COVID-19 will affect this timeline).
+According to Gartner, all new entrants in the software market and 80% of historical vendors will offer subscription-based business models (although we’re still not sure how COVID-19 will affect this timeline).

 This is an amazing statistic.
 In the upcoming years, most of the organizations will be running on ‘SaaS Only Software Stack’.
 All of the categories will be filled with products that showcase their amazing capabilities using everyday updates, full accessibility wherever you are, granular notifications & alerts, reporting, adjustable pricing models, and many more cool new approaches.

 The way we see it in Frontegg and the way I usually pitch the concept to old-schoolers or anyone who hates name dropping and trends is that two main concepts repeat themselves among SaaS products and that have changed the way we consume software in the last decade or so:

 The concept of a Recurring Subscription Model and Software as a Web Product.